The Ghosts of Versailles: Reception

 In 2015, Richard S. Ginell of the Los Angeles Times wrote that "many still differ as to whether 'Ghosts' has lived up to the hype and expense of its 1991 premiere at the Metropolitan Opera.
 But I love it, and I think it has a shot at immortality.
-It’s comic and serious, entertaining and erudite, silly and thoughtful, emotional and mysterious, harrowing and uplifting, intimate and over-the-top – and the more times you see it, the more you’ll find in it and the more you’ll get out of it."
+It's comic and serious, entertaining and erudite, silly and thoughtful, emotional and mysterious, harrowing and uplifting, intimate and over-the-top – and the more times you see it, the more you'll find in it and the more you'll get out of it."

 Recordings

 Up until recently, the only recordings were a VHS of a televised production from PBS' The Metropolitan Opera Presents in 1992 and a Constant Linear Velocity (CLV) LaserDisc of the same performance.
 The LaserDisc, published by Deutsche Grammophon, also includes a monochrome printed libretto.
 The LaserDisc version of the opera provides a digital sound track plus enhanced video resolution over the VHS recording.
 Graham Clark was nominated for an Emmy Award for his performance as Bégearss in this video.
 This recording was re-released on DVD on September 21, 2010, as part of the James Levine 40th anniversary DVD box set.
 It, like the other DVDs in the set, is now available separately.
+The enhanced video is also available for streaming with a Met Opera on Demand subscription or rental.

 In April 2016, an audio recording of the Los Angeles Opera's 2015 production was released by Pentatone (PTC 5186538, a 2-SACD album).
 It won the 2017 Grammy Award for Best Engineered Album, Classical and for Best Opera Recording.